 Talk the talk

 Meeting the parents is different than being alone with your partner or going out for a date on Valentine’s Day; demonstrate respect for their family through your words and not making assumptions based on cultural stereotypes.
 Make an effort to speak the language of your partner’s family, even if you can only manage a few words.
-While your partner might be able to speak English, the chances are that their parents and elderly relatives probably won’t.
-In any case, they’ll appreciate the fact that you’ve made the effort.
+While your partner might be able to speak English, there is a chance that their parents and elderly relatives don’t.
+In any case, they’ll appreciate the fact that you’ve made an effort.

 Use the more formal form of speech, including the right pronouns.
 For example, vous rather than tu (in French) or u rather than je (in Dutch) when you’re talking to adults.
 Don’t use first names with the parents and older relatives unless they invite you to.
 Instead keep to their title, even if it’s just Madame, Frau, or Signora to show respect.
 Learn a few words beyond how to say ‘cheers’ in their own language.
 Make sure you greet the family in an appropriate way.